GREAT STREETS AKRON MATCHING FAÇADE GRANT PROGRAM GUIDELINES

 · Grants are awarded by building, rather than address or parcel.
 This means a strip mall/plaza would be eligible for one grant; an owner with multiple separate structures on the same parcel would be able to apply for each structure.

-· Since these façade improvement grants are public funds, participants will be expected to get at least three bids for their project.
-This allows for some assurance that the project pricing is competitive and that there is an opportunity to support local businesses.
+· Since these façade improvement grants are public funds, participants are encouraged to get multiple bids for their project if possible.
+This allows for some assurance that the project pricing is competitive and there is an opportunity to support local businesses.

 · As stated above, two or more official construction bids are encouraged before the application goes to final approval.
 For this purpose, preliminary construction estimates from a licensed contractor are strongly encouraged with your application.
 This puts the scope of the project in context to the applicant and speeds up the final approval phase.
 It is highly recommended that an applicant begin collecting construction bids once they receive a preliminary approval letter.